General Child Psychology Track

 Rotation Description & Patient Demographics

-This rotation provides a mix of assessment and treatment opportunities, within a clinic team that consists of psychologists, child psychiatrists, nurses, and case managers.
-New and ongoing cases are discussed during twice weekly team meetings.
-Psychology residents will work with a variety of presenting problems including ADHD, disruptive behavior disorders, anxiety disorders, and depression, as well as less common psychiatry conditions (OCD, suspected early onset bipolar disorder, autistic spectrum, eating disorders) and rare medical disorders with associated psychopathology (e.g., craniofacial disorders and other genetic syndromes).
+This rotation provides a mix of intervention and assessment opportunities, within a clinic team that consists of psychologists, psychiatrists, mental health therapists, nurses, and case managers.
+New and ongoing cases are discussed during regular team meetings.
+Psychology residents have the opportunity to work with a variety of presenting problems including ADHD, disruptive behavior disorders, anxiety disorders, and depression, as well as less common psychiatry conditions (OCD, suspected early onset bipolar disorder, autistic spectrum, eating disorders) and medical disorders with associated psychopathology (e.g., craniofacial disorders and other genetic syndromes).
 The rotation includes opportunities to work with younger children as well as adolescents.

 Training Experiences & Treatment Modalities

 The psychology resident learns to work collaboratively with other disciplines; e.g., some cases are treated by a combination of medication and psychological interventions.
-Assessments of children typically include observation and videotaping of parent-child or family interaction.
-School visits and developmental testing of the child are often done.
-Primary treatment strategies include parent-child interaction training, brief family therapy, school consultations, and cognitive-behavioral treatment for the child.
+Primary treatment strategies include individual and group-based cognitive-behavioral and behavioral treatment approaches as well as parent training.
 Interventions are formulated within the context of a developmental model.
-There are opportunities for training in psychopharmacology, Dialectical Behavioral Therapy (DBT) and cognitive-behavioral treatments for OCD.

 Resident Expectations & Supervision

-Supervision consists of direct observation, review of recordings, case conferences, and weekly individual and group supervision.
+Supervision consists of direct observation, case conferences, and weekly individual and group supervision.

 Evaluation of Psychology Residents